Key Facts about Spinal Muscular Atrophy

-Spinal Muscular Atrophy (SMA) is a rare inherited neuromuscular condition, of which there are several distinct types.
+Spinal Muscular Atrophy (SMA) is a rare, genetically inherited neuromuscular condition, of which there are several distinct types.
 SMA causes progressive loss of movement and muscle weakness as a result of muscle wasting (atrophy).
 The condition may affect crawling and walking ability, arm, hand, head and neck movement, breathing and swallowing.

 There are four main types of SMA which are caused by a fault in the gene called Survival Motor Neuron 1 (SMN1).
 This gene carries the information required for the production of an important protein called Survival Motor Neuron (SMN) protein.
 When there is not enough SMN protein, the nerve cells that help to control the muscles for moving and breathing become damaged.

 The four main types of SMA vary greatly in severity:

 - The symptoms of SMA Type 1 appear within the first few months of life, sometimes before birth.
 It is the most severe form of SMA.
 Children are never able to sit unaided and rarely survive their second birthday.

 - The symptoms of SMA Type 2 usually appear between the ages of 7 and 18 months.
 The condition is severely physically disabling, with children never able to stand unaided.
-Though this is a serious inherited neuromuscular condition that may shorten life expectancy, improvements in care standards mean that the majority of people can live long, fulfilling and productive lives.
+Though this is a serious neuromuscular condition that may shorten life expectancy, improvements in care standards mean that the majority of people can live long, fulfilling and productive lives.

 - The symptoms of SMA Type 3 appear after 18 months of age.
-Children are able to stand and walk, though will experience reduced walking ability over time.
+Children are able to stand and walk, though they will experience reduced walking ability over time.
 It is a less disabling condition than SMA Types 1 or 2.
-Life expectancy for children diagnosed with SMA Type 3 is normal1 and most people can live long productive lives.
+Life expectancy for children diagnosed with SMA Type 3 is normal and most people can live long productive lives.

 - The symptoms of SMA Type 4 appear in adulthood.
 It is a type of Adult Onset SMA and is not life-threatening.